Go to content

 08:30–09:30

-Participants are invited to arrive, register and enjoy coffee before the opening session.
+Participants are invited to arrive and register before the opening session.

 A joyful welcome and opening session